StevenMayher/432-2022/quiz/quiz1/README.md

 - No late work will be accepted, so do not wait until the last minute to enter your work in the Google Form Answer Sheet and press Submit.
 We will not accept Quizzes received after 9:15 PM.
 - You can edit your work on the Answer Sheet after you submit, up until the deadline.
 - No responses outside of the Google Form Answer Sheet will be accepted.
-- During the time when the Quiz is available, you can ask questions about the Quiz using **only** the two methods described in the instructions (private posts to Piazza or email to 431-help).
+- During the time when the Quiz is available, you can ask questions about the Quiz using **only** the two methods described in the instructions (private posts to Piazza or email to `431-help at case dot edu`).
 The TAs and Dr. Love will respond as soon as possible.
+- Piazza will be closed to public posts (but still open for private ones) while the Quiz is available.
-- All questions received by 5 PM on Monday 2022-02-21 will be answered by that time.
+- All questions received via Piazza or email to 431-help by 5 PM on Monday 2022-02-21 will be answered by that time.

 ## Read the Instructions in the Actual Quiz PDF, now.